bgx4k3p/lens/src/posts/2021-09-27-how-to-esxi-update.md

 ---
 publishDate: 2023-10-27
 title: 'Supercharge Your VMware Security:  Command-Line Guide to ESXi Updates'
-excerpt: 'Ditch the GUI!
-Learn the efficient command-line method to install ESXi updates, bolstering your VMware security posture with speed and precision.'
+excerpt: 'Bolster your VMware Infrastructure security posture by installing the latest ESXi updates'
 image: ~/assets/images/esxi.jpg
 category: Tutorial
-tags: [VMware, ESXi, Update, Patch, Shell, Security, Terminal, Efficiency]
+tags: [VMware, ESXi, Update, Patch, Shell, Security, Terminal]
 ---

-## Supercharge Your VMware Security: Command-Line Guide to ESXi Updates
+## Unlocking ESXi Security: The Command-Line Edge

-Keeping your VMware ESXi hosts up-to-date is paramount for maintaining a secure and stable virtual environment.
-While the vSphere Client provides a graphical interface, the command line offers a faster, more direct, and often more efficient way to apply updates.

-This tutorial will guide you through the essential steps to update your ESXi hosts directly from the command line, empowering you with a valuable skill for efficient VMware administration.
+Maintaining up-to-date VMware ESXi hosts is essential for a secure and stable virtual environment.
+While vSphere offers a graphical interface, the command line provides a faster and more efficient update method.
+For users of free ESXi, such as in home lab environments, the command line is a direct option for patch installation.
+This tutorial guides you through the essential steps to update ESXi hosts directly from the command line, providing a valuable skill for efficient VMware administration.

 ## 1. Initiate Maintenance Mode: Prepare for a Smooth Update